 While there is so much pressure on new parents (“breast is best” is so prevalent in our society today), the reality is that for a variety of completely valid reasons, exclusive breastfeeding might just not be working for you and your baby.
 The problem is, searching for the best infant formula can be tough because there are so many options out there!
 That’s where this post comes in.
 This is your Ultimate Guide to The Best Infant Formula for your little one.

-So if you are a new parent searching for the healthiest baby formula for your baby, this post is for you!
-As for which formula is best, my research (which you can read in detail in this post) has led me to European formulas as being the cleanest, safest options for little ones.
+As for which is the best infant formula, my research (which you can read in detail in this post) has led me to European formulas as being the cleanest, safest options for babies.